 Supplies for Inktober

 The Inktober name says it all: you’ll want to use some sort of ink for your October drawings.
-If you’re unfamiliar with ink, however, these are some highly-rated pens and sets to try.
+If you’re unfamiliar with ink, however, check out our favorite markers for artists or try these highly-rated pens and sets:

 - Copic Multiliner .5 Tip Pen for thin, precise lines.